 - 5. New institutional uses shall be developed in a manner that is compatible with adjacent uses and with the existing character of the built environment in the area. - 6.
-The scale of new institutional uses shall be appropriate for the area in which the use will be located and for the proposed method of providing water and sewage services. - 7.
-The Township intends to make decisions regarding the location of schools in consultation and cooperation with the school boards, and will encourage schools to be located adjacent to public open spaces, where practical. - 8.
-Development in the "Institutional" designation shall generally be subject to site plan control, through which process the Township will ensure that: - (a) adequate buffering, screening, and fencing will be provided between the proposed use and adjacent land uses; - (b) traffic associated with the proposed use can be successfully accommodated by the transportation network without having an adverse effect on pedestrian or vehicular movements;

-- (c) the proposed use has made satisfactory arrangements for the provision of sufficient parking facilities appropriate to the nature of the use and the area in which it is located; - (d) the proposed use will have adequate on-site loading facilities, where necessary; and - (e) all other relevant or appropriate matters, as determined by the Township, have been adequately addressed. - 9.
+The scale of new institutional uses shall be appropriate for the area in which the use will be located and for the proposed method of providing water and wastewater services. - 7.
+The Township will support appropriate locations for school sites, as recommended by the respective school board, and will consult and cooperate with school boards as necessary, particularly with regard to the co-location of schools and municipal facilities (such as parks). - 8.
+New development in the "Institutional" designation shall generally be subject to site plan control, through which process the Township will ensure that: - (a) adequate buffering, screening, and fencing will be provided between the proposed use and adjacent land uses; - (b) traffic associated with the proposed use can be successfully accommodated by the transportation network without having an adverse effect on pedestrian or vehicular movements; - (c) the proposed use has made satisfactory arrangements for the provision of sufficient parking facilities appropriate to the nature of the use and the area in which it is located; - (d) the proposed use will have adequate on-site loading facilities, where necessary; and - (e) all other relevant or appropriate matters, as determined by the Township, have been adequately addressed. - 9.
 Where a new institutional use or public service facility is proposed to be located on a County Road or in a location where the use or facility would affect a County Road, the proponent shall be required to undertake and implement a Traffic Impact Study to the satisfaction of the County of Simcoe. - 10.
-It is the intent of this Official Plan that new "Institutional" areas will be designated through the preparation of a secondary plan or through an amendment to this Official Plan made in conjunction with the approval of a plan of subdivision whose scale is such that the designation of a new "Institutional" area is warranted. - 11.
-Other than as described in Policy No. 4.4.1.10, an application to amend this Official Plan for the purpose of re-designating lands from another land use designation to the "Institutional" designation shall only be approved if Council is satisfied that: - (a) there is a need for additional lands to be designated "Institutional" within the horizon of this Plan; - (b) there is no reasonable alternative location available in an area already designated "Institutional"; and - (c) the scale or nature of the proposed institutional use is such that it would be inappropriate to locate the proposed use in another land use designation.
+It is the intent of this Official Plan that new "Institutional" areas will be designated through the preparation of a secondary plan or through an amendment to this Official Plan made in conjunction with the approval of a plan of subdivision whose scale is such that the designation of a new "Institutional" area is warranted.

+- 11. Other than as described in Policy No. 4.4.1.10, an application to amend this Official Plan for the purpose of re-designating lands from another land use designation to the "Institutional" designation shall only be approved if Council is satisfied that: - (a) there is a need for additional lands to be designated "Institutional" within the horizon of this Plan; - (b) there is no reasonable alternative location available in an area already designated "Institutional"; and - (c) the scale or nature of the proposed institutional use is such that it would be inappropriate to locate the proposed use in another land use designation. - 12.
+The creation of a new lot in the "Institutional" designation shall only be permitted in accordance with the general consent policies in Section 11.9.1 and with the applicable policies in Section 11.9.4.